 An encoding MAY include a key signature.

 The character x indicates sharp keys and b flat keys.
-These characters MUST be followed by a list of Note Names to be altered accordingly.
+These characters MUST be followed by a list of note names.
+The n character MAY be supplied to indicate a natural key signature, e.g., C Major or A minor.
+This character MUST NOT be followed by a note name.

 Time Signature